FihlaTV/PopularMovies-1/README.md

 # Main Activity
 The main activity contains the list of all the movies.
 All movie posters are displayed in a Grid Layout using a GridLayoutManager and RecyclerView classes.
-ViewHolders have been used to efficiently reduce the CPU load while displayinh the grid by recycling views.
+ViewHolders have been used to efficiently reduce the CPU load while displaying the grid by recycling views.

 Every poster in the MainActivity has a OnClickListener applied, which takes the user to the DetailActivity on a click.